 When the Parks Close

-When that happens, an announcement will be made in the park and cast members will help guest to evacuate the parks in a timely, yet orderly manner.
+When that happens, an announcement will be made in the park and cast members will help guests to evacuate the parks in a timely, yet orderly manner.

 The Resort Hotels